 I started my career in academia and teaching was the thing I enjoyed more than anything else.
 Despite transitioning out of academia, I still get to teach.
 It’s a win-win.
 Keeping things fresh is easy, data science is constantly advancing so there is always something new to learn and teach.

 Taryn with her son, Noah

 I enjoyed the student’s immense joy and pride at the end of the course at having produced brilliant and valuable pieces of work during their internships.
-The realisation that they could now “data science” was fantastic.
+The realization that they could now “data science” was fantastic.
 I learnt everyone has different strengths, a good teacher should try to unearth these and let them bedazzle.

 New people, new stories, new adventures.
 Anybody can learn to write code.
 There are a zillion learning sources on the internet.
 A zillion.
 What makes a good data scientist is critical and creative thinking as well as effective communication.
-This summer, I hope to integrate exercising these skills a little more into our classroom coding sessions.
+This summer, I hope to integrate exercising these skills a little more into our coding sessions.